Minimum number of edges that occur in odd cycles: Introduction

 In the case of odd cycles of length at least $7$ and $n$ sufficiently large, we determine the exact value of the number of edges that occur in $C_{2k+1}$, which indeed matches the value given by Construction~\ref{cstn:cliquebip}, which answers another conjecture of F\"uredi and Maleki~\cite[Conjecture 8]{bib:FurMalTria}. \begin{theorem} There exists $n_0 \in \Nat$ such that the following is true for any $n$-vertex graph $G$ with $n \ge n_0$.
 If $G$ has $\lfloor \frac{n^2}4 \rfloor + 1$ edges, then it contains at least $\lfloor \frac{n^2}4 \rfloor + 1 - \lfloor \frac{n+4}6 \rfloor \lfloor \frac{n+1}6 \rfloor$ edges that occur in $C_{2k+1}$. \end{theorem}

-The main tool in our proofs is the semidefinite method from flag algebras, which we apply in a specific two-colored setting.
-This approach has an unfortunate by-product, that we lose track of the additional edge that is needed to guarantee even an existence of a single copy of $C_{2k+1}$.
+The main tool in our proofs is the semidefinite method from flag algebras, which we apply in a specific $2$-edge-colored setting.
+This approach has the unfortunate by-product, that we lose track of the additional edge that is needed to guarantee even the existence of a single copy of $C_{2k+1}$.
 In order to overcome this, we apply a trick inspired by techniques used in the area of so-called finitely forcible graph limits.
 This allows us to obtain a tight bound from flag algebras conditioned by having a positive triangle density, and then handle the (almost) triangle-free case using a standard stability argument.
-A closely related difficulty of our approach arises from the fact that the flag algebra formulation of the problem has significantly larger set of tight examples.
+A closely related difficulty of our approach arises from the fact that instead of most applications of the semidefinite method, where there is only one tight example, the flag algebra formulation of this problem has a significantly larger set of tight examples.
 Nevertheless, we were still able to obtain a tight result in this setting.
-To best of our knowledge, this is the first application of the semidefinite method to a problem with such a rich class of tight examples.